Fist and rose: Chile

 In Chile, the fist and rose was used by the Social Democratic Movement (MSD), formed in a secession from the Radical Party of Chile (PR) in 1979, and which eventually merged back into it in 1985.

 It was then used by the Chilean Social Democracy Party (SDCH) from its legalization in 1991, and, after 1994, in a largely redrawn version, by its successor the Social Democrat Radical Party (PSRD), today the new PR, which is affiliated to the SI.

+Colombia

+The Social Democratic wing of the Colombian Liberal Party (PLC) uses the fist and rose symbol.

 Mexico

 In Mexico, the short-lived Social Democracy party (1996–2000) used a largely redrawn and recoloured version of Bonnet's original design.
 It was not affiliated to the SI.

 Paraguay

 In Paraguay, the Revolutionary Febrerista Party (PRF) uses the logo of the SI, although turned to a right hand directed left.

 Peru

 In Peru, the fist and rose is used by the Socialist Party (PS).

 United States

 The Democratic Socialists of America (DSA) use a modified version, on which the clenched fist is replaced with two hands shaking.
 The hands are in white and black lines respectively, and some branches color the skins beige and brown, a reference to race and ethnicity issues and to the civil rights movement.

 The Democratic Socialist Organizing Committee (DSOC), one of the DSA's precursor organization, had used the classic fist and rose.
 The DSA, as the DSOC before it, was a member of the SI, but left it in 2017.

 Some branches and section of the party use altered versions of the emblem.
 The two hands are redrawn to make a V sign in Los Angeles (DSA-LA), where they previously shook under a palm tree.
-The Queer Socialists Working Group fill the flower, or sometimes just the several parts of the leafs, with the colors of the rainbow flag (LGBT).
+The Queer Socialists Working Group fill the flower, or sometimes just the several parts of the leaves, with the colors of the rainbow flag (LGBT).
 Another derived logo displays the classic rose under three raised fists of different skin colors; it is used by the Palestine Solidarity Working Group.